 Term 1: CONCURRENT Term 2: ADDITIONAL (Credits = 9) (Format = In-person) - (Credits = 9) (Format = Remote) Graduate Program Course 1 (3 credits) Case Analysis and Presentation Skills - MGMT 6300 (3 credits) OR Professional Development for Managers - MGMT 6350 (3 credits).
-NOTE: If a Masters student has completed both of the above listed courses prior to term 2 of the diploma, then these credits have to be replaced with other credits approved by the Program Director.
+NOTE: If a Masters student has completed both of the above listed courses prior to term 2 of the diploma, then the 3-credit course has to be replaced with another 3- credit course approved by the Pro- gram Director.
 Graduate Program Course 2 (3 credits) Mandatory Experiential Learning - MGMT 5300 (6 credits) Graduate Program Course 3 (3 credits)